Home Improvement Interior Remodel Walls & Ceilings Drywall

 Wall assemblies, especially those in older homes, are built with two-by-four (2x4) studs.
 The wall thickness will be 3-1/2 inches, not 4 inches.
 The width of modern 2x4s is 3-1/2 inches.

-Older homes, especially those predating the 1950s, may employ two-by-fours with a true measurement of 2 inches by 4 inches.
+Older homes may use two-by-fours with a true measurement of 2 inches by 4 inches.
 In this case, use R-13 or R-15 fiberglass or mineral wool insulation.
-There is no 4-inch thick-faced fiberglass insulation in batts or rolls on the common market.

 R-Value